yochaigal/cairn/adventures/conversions/winters-daughter.md

 4 HP, 1 Armor, bash (1d4)
 - Can fly.
 - Any PC with obvious ill-intent is immediately attacked.
-- On death, a cloud of mold spores erupt.
+- On death, a cloud of mould spores erupt.
 Anyone nearby must make a STR save or suffer 1 STR damage and become paralyzed by choking for one round.

 ## 6.
 - Run as written.